fashzd/Yeaster/docs/technical/overview.md

 # Yeaster — Overview

-Yeaster is an **autonomous BNB Smart Chain momentum trading agent**.
-It watches the market, reasons in distinct internal passes, sizes and places its own trades behind a non‑bypassable safety firewall, and records every decision in a tamper‑evident proof ledger — funds held self‑custodially in a single wallet.
+Yeaster is a **self-custodial BNB Smart Chain momentum agent**.
+It hunts the tape, reasons through ordered internal passes, sizes and fires its own trades behind a non-bypassable firewall, and seals every decision into a tamper-evident proof ledger — keys and funds held in a single wallet it controls.

-This folder is the canonical technical documentation.
-It describes the **system as it is today**.
-When docs and code disagree, the **code wins**.
+This folder is the engineering reference.
+It documents the **system as it runs today**; where these pages and the code ever diverge, the code is authoritative.

 ## Where to start